africanmoose/digitalgarden/src/site/notes/4x - Reading/41 Books/41.02 Book reviews/How to Taste Coffee - Develop Your Sensory Skills and Get the Most Out of Every Cup - Jessica Easto 1.md

 ---
-{"dg-publish":true,"permalink":"/4x - Reading/41 Books/41.02 Book reviews/How to Taste Coffee - Develop Your Sensory Skills and Get the Most Out of Every Cup - Jessica Easto 1/","title":"How to Taste Coffee - Develop Your Sensory Skills and Get the Most Out of Every Cup - Jessica Easto","noteIcon":""}
+{"dg-publish":true,"permalink":"/4x - Reading/41 Books/41.02 Book reviews/How to Taste Coffee - Develop Your Sensory Skills and Get the Most Out of Every Cup - Jessica Easto 1/","title":"How to Taste Coffee - Develop Your Sensory Skills and Get the Most Out of Every Cup - Jessica Easto 1","noteIcon":""}
 ---